 ‘Ultimately, what drives me is hoping that our work can help improve the care people receive.
 Driving change that is meaningful to people’s health is what creating The Health Policy Partnership was all about.’

 Suzanne has a Master of Public Health from Columbia University and a PhD in Public Health from the University of Strasbourg.
-In 2006, she completed a Nuffield Trust-funded post-doctoral fellowship at the University of Cambridge, which looked at benchmarking health systems and public involvement in healthcare.
+She also completed a Nuffield Trust-funded post-doctoral fellowship at the University of Cambridge, which looked at benchmarking health systems and public involvement in healthcare.